Canada Pet Passport Regulations

 The American Staffordshire Terrier, Pit Bull Terrier, American Pit Bull Terrier, and Staffordshire Bull Terrier and their crosses are banned from entering or transiting the province of Ontario.
 The City of Toronto also bans the breeds.
 Transiting Toronto is not permitted on WestJet.
 When transiting Toronto, advance notice must be provided and an agent must transit your dog.

 The following dogs or their mixes are banned in Winnipeg: American Pit Bull Terrier, Staffordshire Bull Terrier or American Staffordshire Terrier.

 Exporting Pets Living in Canada

 Rabbits entering Canada from the United States do not require documentation although they may be inspected by border officials.
 Rabbits imported from any country other than the United States will need an import permit and will be subject to quarantine.
 Your rabbit must be accompanied by you, the owner, and must be accompanied with a statement that they have always been in your possession as a pet.
-You should contact the local CFIA office in the province your rabbit will be imported to.
+You should contact the local CFIA office in the province into which your rabbit will be imported.

 Rodents (guinea pigs, gerbils, mice, rats, chinchillas and hamsters) do not need a permit or health certificate to enter Canada.

 Ferrets entering Canada over the age of 3 months from the United States must be accompanied by proof of current rabies vaccination.
 If entering Canada from any other country with a ferret, an import permit issued by the local CFIA office in the destionation province is required.